 Just because you have a money market account already doesn’t mean that you can sit back and let it grow.
 Check around regularly for money market rates at local banks to see where you could be getting a better deal.

 Often, if you find a higher interest rate elsewhere and you’re a valued customer of your current bank, you can convince them to raise your interest rate in exchange for keeping your business.

 4. Auto-Split Deposits

 Make allocating funds effortless by auto-splitting your direct deposits.
-The general rule is to save 10 to 15 percent of your income for retirement through an IRA or 401k, and 20 percent of your income as basic savings, money market, or other investment or savings.
+The general rule is to save 10 to 15 percent of your income for retirement through an IRA or 401k and 20 percent of your income as basic savings, money market, or other investments or savings.